sergei-iliev/ravendb/README.md

 Since noSQL is basically a document based key:value structure there is no requirement for field type definitions.
 The model consists of
 4 basic entitities, one of which is embedded as an array to demonstrate the power of grouping and fetching queries in RavenDB.

+1. Patient - stored as a separate collection
 ```java
 public class Patient implements Serializable{
     public enum Gender{